Blanket-Warriors/BentoTime/README.md

 - #### Node-Sass
 [Node-Sass](https://github.com/sass/node-sass) lets us use Sass by compiling our `.scss` files.
 Sass is dabes.
 Use Sass.

+- #### React-Addons-Test-Utils
+[React-Addons-Test-Utils](https://facebook.github.io/react/docs/test-utils.html) is a library of utilities for testing React components.
+This is a dependency for [Enzyme](http://airbnb.io/enzyme/), which is why we have it.
+However, we don't use this dependency much directly, as we prefer the further-abstracted tool of Enzyme.

 - #### Sass-Loader
 [Sass-Loader](https://github.com/jtangelder/sass-loader) integrates our Node-Sass compilation to run inside Webpack.
 Aww yeee.